Back to Blog

 1. Stop Guessing, Start Tracking

 You don't need to track forever, but you do need to track long enough to understand the "cost" of your favorite healthy foods.
 If you've never measured a tablespoon of olive oil or a 1oz serving of nuts, you're almost certainly underestimating your intake.
+Learn more about why consistency beats perfection in food logging.

 2. Use the "Plate Method"